-Other income (expenses), net changed by \$49,000 to \$53,000 of income for the three months ended September 30, 2005 as compared to the same period in 2004.
-The increase in income was primarily due to increases in interest income.
+Other income (expenses), net changed by \$0.7 million and \$0.7 million and \$0.6 million and \$0.7 million of income, for the three and six months ended December 31, 2005, respectively, as compared to the same periods in 2004.
+The increases in income were primarily due to increases in interest income resulting from our investments in cash and cash equivalents and marketable securities.